Handling iOS push notifications

 Manually:

-Full Example#
+Full Example

-Here's the complete AppDelegate
+#Here's the complete AppDelegate implementation:

-Using FCM in iOS#
+Using FCM in iOS

-If you prefer to use Firebase Cloud Messaging (FCM) within your iOS app, you can follow the same steps outlined above for push notifications with a few modifications to your AppDelegate
+#If you prefer to use Firebase Cloud Messaging (FCM) within your iOS app, you can follow the same steps outlined above for push notifications with a few modifications to your AppDelegate.

-Step 1: Configure Firebase#
+Step 1: Configure Firebase

-method, add the following:
+#In your application(_:didFinishLaunchingWithOptions:) method, add the following:

 -